- Teeth: Extreme tooth wear, shortening of their height and leveling

 The most usual modalities are physiotherapy and bite splints.
 In physiotherapy we usually focus on kinesiotherapy, that is certain movements to help the muscles return to their normal condition and coordination.

-Bite splints are made of plastic, fabricated in a way to come between the teeth and decrease the muscle load and the intensity of the parafunctional activity.
+Bite splints are made of plastic, custom fabricated in a way to come between the teeth and decrease the muscle load and the intensity of the parafunctional activity.

 If you happen to have any of the above mentioned symptoms (clenching or bruxing, morning headaches, joint sounds, difficulty in mouth opening , etc.) a dental evaluation is in order.
-Even a slight problem, if left unattended, could develop into something serious that would be much more difficult to treat.
+Even a slight problem, if left unattended, could develop into something serious that would be much more difficult and complex to treat.
 The dentist will diagnose the condition and guide you through the proper treatment.